PedroSaraivaTI/ExtensionTemplate/README.md

 Made to help me and others developers to make extensions using React, Typescript and Webpack.

-This current system was build using the video as base knowledge.
+This current system was build using the video as base knowledge: https://www.youtube.com/watch?v=8yOUPcuwZbc